 Older projects from 2004-2013

 A collection of older projects from 2004-2013, some work was completed during my time at university and others were side projects.
 They helped with my development as a programmer and I learned a lot in the process.
-I am keeping them around for posterity, the source code and executables (Windows only) are available on GitHub but please dont judge me on this work!
+I am keeping them around for posterity, the source code and executables (Windows only) are available on GitHub.

 Implemented with OpenGL and C++ this was around the time when deferred rendering and light pre-pass rendering techniques started to emerge on games consoles and I was working on Xbox360/PS3 titles.
 It features a deferred renderer with point lights, bloom, depth of field, HDR and per pixel motion blur post-processing effects.